Oluwaseyiae/Locating-Phonenumber/README.md

 <b>And now we will start writing codes for making this.
 To create this we have to do four things</b> –<br>

-1. Importing Tkinter module<br>
+1. Importing the modules listed above<br>

-2. Creating the main interface(window for digital clock)<br>
+2. Creating a file named "number" and store a phone number <br>

-3. Create a function and adding all the properties to the main interface.<br>
+3. Get the needed link from opencage website and use it in the code</br>

-4. Call the function.
+4.

 <br>